-Among methods like A/B test, which can be used by marketers to quantify the effectiveness of a selling strategy for a certain targeted segment of customers, cohort analysis distinguishes itself as one of the best.
+Among methods like A/B tests, which are used by marketers to quantify the effectiveness of a selling strategy for a certain targeted segment of customers, cohort analysis distinguishes itself as one of the best methods to increase customer retention.
 A cohort simply describes a group of users that share the same reaction to external stimuli.

 There are many cohort analysis examples but two of them are the most relevant: we have behavioral cohorts or behavioral analytics and acquisition cohorts.